 What are the most common security issues you encounter with web and mobile apps?

-OWASP Top 10 flaws will definitely be the most numerous ones, however the most interesting ones lay in application logic or chained exploitation of several vulnerabilities.
-We should also keep in mind that OWASP Top 10 can be tricky – a simple XSS can be detected even with an open source scanner.
-However, a DOM-based XSS in a Single Page Application that require valid human input (e.g. existing customer ID and bank account number) can be very complicated to detect.
-This is where our hybrid approach and machine learning technology enter the game.
+While the OWASP Top 10 vulnerabilities will undoubtedly be the most prevalent, the truly intriguing ones reside in application logic or the interconnected exploitation of multiple vulnerabilities.
+It's also important to remember that the OWASP Top 10 can be deceptive - a straightforward XSS can be identified even with an open-source scanner.
+However, detecting a DOM-based XSS in a Single Page Application that necessitates valid human input (such as an existing customer ID and bank account number) can be quite complex.
+This is where our hybrid methodology and machine learning technology come into play.

 What incentives are there for app developers to secure their apps?
 And what regulations bind them to do so?